The Grand Budapest Hotel: Costumes

 Veteran costume designer Milena Canonero endeavored to capture the essence of the film's characters.
 Canonero researched 1930s uniform design and period artwork by photographers George Hurrell and Man Ray and painters Kees van Dongen, Gustav Klimt, George Grosz and Tamara de Lempicka.
 Canonero was also influenced by non-period literature and art.
 Specialized artists then realized her designs in Photoshop, allowing them to work closely to the actors' likenesses.
 The filmmakers assembled most of the basic costumes in their Görlitz workshop, others from the Berlin-based Theaterkunst, and the uniforms came from a Polish workshop.
 They rented vintagewear for extras in crowd shots.
 Canonero used dense mauve and deep-purple AW Hainsworth facecloth for the Grand Budapest uniforms instead of the more subdued colors typical of hospitality uniforms.
 She researched diverse ideas for the gray-and-black military uniforms, in accordance with script specifications that they not be green or too historically identifiable.
 Anderson did most of the insignia, occasionally approving designs from Canonero's workshop in Rome.

 The filmmakers gave the characters distinct looks.
-They distinguished men with facial hair to augment their dapper style.
+They distinguished men with facial hair to enhance their style.
 Gustave's wardrobe was intended to evoke "a sense of perfection and control" even in his collapsing livelihood.
-Anderson and Canonero visualized Agatha with a Mexico-shaped facial birthmark and a wheat blade in her hair, costumed to reflect her working-class stature and the brightness of her pastries.
+Anderson and Canonero visualized Agatha with a Mexico-shaped facial birthmark, a wheat blade in her hair, and clothing to reflect her working class position and the brightness of her pastries.
 Madame was dressed in a silk velvet coat-and-gown-ensemble with Klimtesque handprint patterns and mink trim by Fendi, from a previous professional relationship with Anderson and Canonero.
 Fendi developed the gray astrakhan fur overcoat for Norton's Albert, and loaned other furs to assist the needs of the shoot.
 To age Swinton, makeup artist Mark Coulier applied soft silicone rubber prosthetics encapsulated in dissolvable plastic molding on her face.
 Dafoe's Jopling wore a Prada leather coat inspired by outerwear for military dispatch riders, adorned with custom silver knuckle pieces from jeweler Waris Ahluwalia (a close friend of Anderson's).
 Canonero modified the coat with fine red-wool stitching and a weapons compartment inside the front lapel.